einsteinly/CAUV_old_software/readme-code.txt

     (This is currently unnecesary, but will likely replace spread in the future) libavahi-{core,client}

-gui/gui-java:
-    (This is somewhat obsolete now and should be deleted soon) Qt Jambi

 ===========================================================
 == Getting Started on Windows (Still a work in progress) ==